ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 This specification defines a new "RATS Conceptual Message Wrapper (CMW) Indicators" registry, with the policy "Expert Review" ({{Section 4.5 of -ianacons}}).

 The objective is to have CMW Indicators values registered for all RATS Conceptual Messages ({{Section 8 of -rats-arch}}).

+This registry is to be added to the Remote Attestation Procedures (RATS) registry group at {{!IANA.rats}}.

 ### Instructions for the Designated Expert {#de-instructions}